pselle/neighboards-prototype/README.md

 This work was completed for the MOOC course
 HCI through Coursera and Stanford University.

+It's not perfect, but that's part of the beauty of prototyping.

 Do whatever you like license.

 -- Pam Selle --